11brooks/fantasyfootball2013/README.md

 Our league uses "Head to Head" scoring.
 Each week, teams "play" each other and are scored based on a variety of metrics - including passing yards, touchdowns, and interceptions.
 The winning team gets a "win", which is used at the end of the season to determine which teams make the playoffs.

+You can see the point breakdown on the [scoring chart](https://github.com/11brooks/fantasyfootball2013/blob/master/scoring.md).

 ##Playoffs

 At the end of the "regular season" (13 weeks), the top 4 teams from each division will advance to the playoffs.